hero image

 AB 1276 or "Upon Request":

-Effective March 15, 2024, in conjunction with State of California policy AB 1276, the ordinance prohibits food service businesses from providing any single-use food ware utensils, straws, or standard condiments to customers dining on site unless requested.
-To-go orders will be exempt from this regulation.
-(This joins other existing state “upon request” policies include straws and serving water at sit-down restaurants.)
+Effective March 15, 2024, in conjunction with State of California policy AB 1276, the ordinance prohibits food service businesses from providing single-use foodware accessories, such as utensils, stirrers, or condiment packets to customers unless requested.
+(This joins other existing state “upon request” policies, such as straws and serving water at sit-down restaurants.)

 Expanded and rigid polystyrene (foam items, commonly identified as #6 or PS):